roboshoes/grunt-bake/README.md

 Default value: `null`

 A Function which is used to process the template before putting it into the file.
 If no process given or `null` given the default process is used.

 The function gets passed to arguments:
 * template: `String`: representing the template to parse.
 * content: `Object`: the section of the content file.

+The default process parses the include looking for `{{title}}` and replaces the content with the value passed in the JSON.
+If no match is found, it simply removes the placeholder.

 ### Usage Examples